Skip to main content

 The geographical setting and natural features of Sparta, including the Eurotas valley, Mt Taygetus, the territory of Laconia and Messenia, and the relationship of geography to Spartan economy and military strategy

-A focused answer to the HSC Ancient History dot point on the geographical setting of Sparta.
-The Eurotas River valley, Mt Taygetus, the territory of Laconia and Messenia, and how the geography shaped Spartan agriculture, military strategy, and the helot system.
+A focused study-guide answer to the HSC Ancient History dot point on the geographical setting of Sparta: the Eurotas valley, Mt Taygetus and the Parnon range, the port of Gytheion, conquered Messenia, natural resources, and how geography shaped Spartan isolationism and the Helot system.

 Have a quick question?
 Jump to the Q&A page